rocketship88/typed-json-tcl/README.md

 ## JSON Utilities (Optional)

 The `jsonutilities.tcl` file provides path-based manipulation functions that work with the **dict-based parser only**.
 These utilities use dot notation  for path navigation (e.g., "server.host.primary").
+The utilities also have lower level versions that use typed-json dicts/lists structures.
+The path versions simply parse the paths and then call the typed-json functions.

 ### Key Functions
 - **`setObjectByPath`** - Modify existing object values using path notation